-After your design and specification is done and your colours/selections are complete, you are on your way.
+After your design and specification are done and your colours/selections are complete you are well on your way!
 But now your home is at the Practical Completion stage.
 How do you know it has been built to the appropriate standards and tolerances?
-If you have already undertaken staged building inspections, you will have a better understanding of the process and potential pitfalls that can sour your experience.
-But you will also be more prepared for Practical Completion and the final inspection.
+If you have already undertaken staged building inspections, you will have a better understanding of the process and potential pitfalls that can sour your experience, but you will also be more prepared for Practical Completion and the final inspection.

 If you haven’t undertaken staged inspections, it’s not too late.
 A Practical Completion Inspection is critical to ensure your dream home is finished to the level and standard you expected.

-The relationship between a builder and a homeowner is a complex one.
-The relationship often lasts over 12 months, has had highs and lows, and is rarely perfect.
+The relationship between a builder and a homeowner is a complex one lasting over 12 months, has had highs and lows, and is rarely perfect.

-All homes can have errors and defects that are not picked up until practical completion.
-Worse still, if they are not picked till after handover, where do you stand?
+All homes can have errors and defects that are not picked up until Practical Completion.
+Worse still, if they are not picked until after your handover, where do you stand?

 It primarily depends on whether it is a defect or not.
-However, what if there was damage that wasn’t picked up, or it just hadn’t been cleaned to a professional standard at handover?
-In this case, your options are limited, how can you prove that the window wasn’t dented, or the door wasn’t scratched when you were moving in.
-This is the question that will be asked by your builder.
-And if it wasn’t noted at a practical completion inspection, your chances of a remedy will be limited.
+However, what if there was damage that wasn’t picked up or it just hadn’t been cleaned to a professional standard at handover?
+In this case, your options are limited – how can you prove that the window wasn’t dented or the door wasn’t scratched when you were moving in.
+These are the questions that will be asked by your builder and if it wasn’t noted at a practical completion inspection, your chances of having these issued remedied will be limited.

 Remember, your builder’s aim is certainly not to build you a sub-standard home.
 Building is a complex process and having someone on your side at the practical completion stage to capture relevant issues is a comforting thought.

-Top & bottom of doors not painted.
-Would you have thought to check these?
+Top and bottom of doors not painted – would you have thought to check these?

 Ducting to exhaust fans complete?
 I don’t think so!

-Dented frame.
-Hard to see.
-Your problem if not found and listed at Practical Completion Inspection
+This dented window frame is hard Your problem if not found and listed at Practical Completion Inspection.

-What to expect from a Practical Completion Inspection.
+What to expect from a Practical Completion Inspection Report

-The best option to ensure your new home is finished to the correct standard and tolerance, and importantly, to your contract, specification and overall compliance, is to undertake a professional practical completion inspection.
+The best option to ensure your new home is finished to the correct standard, tolerance and most importantly, to your contract specifications and overall compliance, is to undertake a professional Practical Completion Inspection.

-In this building, the fall of the drain in the shower was not compliant.
-This would have led to damage to surrounding elements and possibly flooding.
+Over time, this would have led to damage to surrounding elements and possibly flooding.
 This is not a simple fix with all tiling to be removed, re-waterproofed and re-screeded.
 Tiles would have to relaid before replacing shower screen.
-This would have major impact when you are living in the new home.
-Certainly better to capture defects like this early
+This would have major impact when you are living in the new home – Certainly better to capture defects like this early!

-At Home Integrity, our practical completion inspections are thorough and easy to read.
-We work with homeowners to minimise their concerns and stress, and liaise with the builders to ensure all details are dealt with quickly and efficiently.
+At Home Integrity, our Practical Completion Inspections are thorough and easy to read.
+We work with you as new homeowners to minimise your concerns and stress, and liaise with the builders to ensure all details are dealt with quickly and efficiently.